Lachlan Ilias: 2024

 After South Sydney lost their opening two games of the 2024 NRL season, Ilias was demoted to reserve grade and replaced with Dean Hawkins.

 In round 5 of the NSW Cup season, Ilias suffered a fractured tibia during South Sydney's match against the New Zealand Warriors.
 It was announced that Ilias would miss a minimum of three months.

 On 29 April, it was announced by the South Sydney club that Ilias was free to negotiate with other teams at the end of the 2024 season.
 On 25 November 2024, Ilias signed a two-year deal with the St. George Illawarra Dragons.

 2025

-In round 1 of the 2025 NRL season, Ilias made his club debut for St. George Illawarra against Canterbury which ended in a 28-22 loss.
+In round 1 of the 2025 NRL season, Ilias made his club debut for St. George Illawarra against Canterbury, ending in a 2822 loss.
 The following week, Ilias came under fire from head coach Shane Flanagan following the clubs loss against his former side South Sydney.
-Flanagan said of Ilias “The people who needed to make the decisions didn't make them or the right ones and didn't get us into field position".
-Following the clubs heavy loss against the Sydney Roosters in round 8, Ilias was demoted to the clubs reserve grade side, despite putting Sloan through for a nice try late in the second half.
+Flanagan said of Ilias "The people who needed to make the decisions didn't make them or the right ones and didn't get us into field position".
+Following the club's heavy loss against the Sydney Roosters in round 8, Ilias was demoted to reserve grade, despite a try assist in the second half of the match.